Frequently Asked Questions

 How does club volleyball work?

 Sporting Albany operates as a member of USA Volleyball.
 USAV is the National Governing Body for the sport of volleyball in the United States and within this organization are “Regional Volleyball Associations”.
-Clubs that operate in upstate New York and the Capital District are a part of the Iroquois-Empire Volleyball Association (IREVA) Region.
+Clubs that operate in upstate New York and the Capital District are a part of the Excelsior Empire Regional Volleyball Association (XLRVA) Region.
 To play for a club under USAV, every athlete must have a USAV membership.

 What is SportsEngine?